You are viewing the documentation for Blueriq 17. Documentation for other versions is available in our documentation directory.

 Error handling

-When the runtime sumbles upon an arror during execution of the AQ_RestServiceClient, there are serveral options to handle this:
+When the runtime stumbles upon an error during execution of the AQ_RestServiceClient, there are several options to handle this:

 • The exception exit can be used to handle exceptions such as a failing data mapping, or a response body that doesn't match the domain schema.